learning-gardens/cybernetics-club/minutes.md

 	- Distinction between meatspace and cyberspace is still rampant in cryptocurrency world
 	- The velvet monkeywrench — John Muir
 		- Utopian Book
-	- Asimov literature
+	- Asimov literature, Robopsychology in [I, Robot](https://en.wikipedia.org/wiki/I,_Robot)
-	- Utilitarianism, Robot anthropology
+	- Utilitarianism
 	- If a car needs to choose between killing its pilot vs. 10 people, what does it do?
 		- it scans you for your social network profiles, gauges social capital
 	- Trolley Car Memes